Tired at Work: A Roadblock to Effective Leadership

 The science is increasingly clear: sleep matters to your mental, physical, and emotional health.
 People feel better and function better when they get adequate sleep.
-Without enough sleep, people are not only tired at work, their self-awareness and interpersonal savvy decrease, and problem-solving and decision-making abilities decline — all things that get in the way of quality work and effective leadership.
+Without enough sleep, people are not only tired at work, but their self-awareness and interpersonal savvy decrease, and problem-solving and decision-making abilities also decline — all things that get in the way of quality work and effective leadership.

 Although sleep is a personal and individual matter, the costs of sleep deprivation are paid by organizations.
 If leaders are shortchanging sleep, packing more into their days without rest and recovery, they aren’t performing at their best.
 Instead, they may be compromising team effectiveness; making poor decisions; and struggling to innovate, collaborate, and manage complexity.

 Yet few empirical research studies have examined the sleep habits of leaders in organizations.
 Do they get enough sleep to perform at their best?
 Or are they tired at work?